Tomas-M/VoteCoin-wallet/README.md

 Warning: this is a pre-alpha development tree of VoteCoin GUI wallet for Windows.
 Things are expected to be broken.
 Use at your own risk.
+Do not use master branch under any circumstances.
+Use releases instead.

 # How to start: